partnering for Evanston's future: NUDM and ECF

 designating ECF as NUDM's secondary beneficiary

-In 2016, ECF received $102,228.
+ECF is excited and grateful to NUDM for naming us as their secondary beneficiary in 2018.
+In 2017, ECF received $109,314.
 These funds support ECF’s grants and programs, with the majority in the Responsive Grants pool, significantly increasing the Foundation’s ability to fund the best investments for Evanston’s future.

 NUDM funds have also allowed ECF to respond creatively to the community’s challenges and new ideas by seeding our Community Catalyst grants beginning in 2013, which respond quickly and nimbly to emergency and new ideas and advance strategic initiatives throughout the year.

 partnership is more than money

 The NUDM and ECF partnership is about more than money.
 Each year, the NUDM Executive Co-Chairs, serve on ECF’s Responsive Grants committee, sharing their insights to help select the strongest proposals.
-NUDM 2016 co-chairs, Kevin Harris and Arielle Miller, served on the 2016 Responsive Grants committee.
+We are most grateful to Ian Pappas and Jenny Halpern for their leadership and exemplary service on our 2017 responsive grants committee.
 Throughout the year, NUDMers help out at the Foundation’s annual benefit and support ECF’s program work.

 During the months leading up to the March DM weekend, executive board members and dancers volunteer for organizations funded by Responsive Grants — bringing needed support to organizations and providing NU students with opportunities to know Evanston better and get nonprofit experience.